• Skip to primary navigation

 Notes

-• If you'd like to add cheese to your soup, add 1-2 cups of shredded sharp cheddar cheese just before serving, stirring until melted.
+• Add cheese: If you'd like to add cheese to your soup, add 1-2 cups of shredded sharp cheddar cheese just before serving, stirring until melted.
 Grating your own cheese will result in a smoother soup - store bought shredded cheese can cause your soup to be grainy.

-• For a vegetarian soup, use vegetable broth.
+• For a vegetarian soup: Use vegetable broth.

 Nutrition Estimate